varnishcache/varnish-cache/doc/sphinx/reference/params.rst

 	* Flags: experimental

 If we run out of resources, such as file descriptors or worker threads, the acceptor will sleep between accepts.
-This parameter (multiplicatively) reduce the sleep duration for each succesfull accept. (ie: 0.9 = reduce by 10%)
+This parameter (multiplicatively) reduces the sleep duration for each succesfull accept. (ie: 0.9 = reduce by 10%)

 .. _ref_param_acceptor_sleep_incr: